 Looking for a fall craft to decorate your house?
-These adorable yarn pumpkins will make beautiful centerpieces or mantle decorations for this Halloween.
+These adorable yarn pumpkins made out of balloons, string, and glue will make beautiful centerpieces or mantle decorations for this autumn and Halloween.

 How to Make a Yarn Pumpkin with Balloons

 - Blow up the 12″ balloon about half full and tie the end.
 You don’t want to blow it up all the way because the shape would be too long and not look like a round pumpkin.

 - Wrap the balloon in saran wrap.
 This step will save you from peeling the yarn off the balloon later.